abraham-leal/ccloud-schema-exporter/README.md

   -batchExport
     	Perform a one-time export of all schemas -deleteAllFromDestination
-    	Setting this will run a delete on all schemas written to the destination registry -dest-sr-key string
+    	Setting this will run a delete on all schemas written to the destination registry.
+No respect for allow/disallow lists.
+  -dest-sr-key string
     	API KEY for the Destination Schema Registry Cluster -dest-sr-secret string